 - Practice good sanitation habits.

-- Homeowners can apply fungicides that contain chlorothalonil, copper, or mancozeb during needle emergence (mid-April).
-During rainy seasons or in plantings with a history of disease, fungicides may be applied 2 consecutive years during spring when fungi are most active.
+- Homeowners can apply fungicides that contain chlorothalonil, copper, or mancozeb during needle emergence (mid-April through May).
+During rainy seasons or in plantings with a history of disease, an additional application may be warranted.
+Fungicides should be applied 2 consecutive years during spring when fungi are most active.

 - Homeowner’s Guide to Fungicides (PPFS-GEN-07)